VT 251: A Flatlander's Guide to Visiting Burlington

 What is a flatlander, you ask?
-Well, it has different definitions depending upon whom you ask.
-But, the definition I'm using is the one I was taught decades ago: someone who is not a real Vermonter (defined as not having been born or buried in the state).
+While it has different definitions depending upon whom you ask, I'm using the definition I was taught decades ago: someone who is not a real Vermonter (defined as not having been born or buried in the state).
 You can have lived in the state for decades but only achieve Vermonter status upon your death (although some would say no even to that).
 I am therefore a flatlander, and that should be taken into account as you read this.

-Burlington is one of the most beautiful, tolerant, and food-and-drink-focused cities I can name, and as it is inherently more interesting than the area from which I moved, I have been hosting visitors pretty much since the day I arrived a few years ago.
-So, without much ado, I am sharing, in this special edition of my Vermont 251 exploration, my favorite touristy recommendations for folks visiting Burlington.
+Burlington is one of the most beautiful, tolerant, and food-and-drink-focused cities I can name, and as it is inherently more interesting than the area from which I moved, I have been hosting visitors pretty much since the day I arrived a several years ago.
+So, without much ado, I am sharing, in this special edition of my Vermont 251 exploration, my favorite touristy recommendations for folks visiting Burlington, including what to do in town, where to eat/ drink, and some ideas for excursions out of town.

 Just a few things up-front for those not in the know...